 Once students arrive at school they may not leave the school campus without permission from the program administrator or designee.
 The police consultant will assist Academy-North personnel when students leave the building without permission.
-Consequences will be determined and may include detention and/or a parent meeting.
+Consequences will be determined and may include after school assignment detention and/or a parent meeting.